RustyRoboticsBV/TilesetBuilder/README.md

 The importer expects the tile images inside the ZIP file to have specific names.
 See the image below for reference:
 ![The tiles of a 47-tile blob tileset, and their identifiers.](TilesetReference.png)

-## Recombination
-If a tile is missing from the ZIP file, the importer will attempt to generate it by transposing or combining other tiles from the tileset.
-The way in which it does this is relatively simplistic.
-If this default generation is not enough for a tile, you must instead supply an image yourself.
-See *Documentation/TileGeneration.md* for a specification of how tiles are generated.

 ## Planned Features
 - Adding the option for user-defined, non-standard tiles.